Redlands California Temple

-The Redlands California Temple is the 116th operating temple of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+The Redlands California Temple is the 116th operating temple of the Church of Jesus Christ of Latter-day Saints.
+The intent to construct the temple was announced April 21, 2001, by the church's First Presidency.
+The temple is the fifth in California.

+The temple has a single attached spire with a statue of the angel Moroni.
+The temple was designed by Lloyd Platt & Associates with associate firm Higginson & Cartozian, showcasing a Southern California traditional architectural style.
+A groundbreaking ceremony, to signify the beginning of construction, was held on December 1, 2001, conducted by Dieter F. Uchtdorf.

 History

-The announcement of a temple in Redlands, California came on April 21, 2001.
-Redlands is in the San Bernardino, California area, an area which since 1851 has had a large population of Mormons, some of whom are descendants of colonists that first established the community.
-The original community was established at the behest of Brigham Young but the settlers were called back to Utah in 1857.
+The intent to construct a temple Redlands, California was announced on April 21, 2001.
+Redlands is in the San Bernardino, California area, which since 1851 has had a large population of Latter-day Saints, some of whom are descendants of colonists that first established the community.
+The original community was established with the encouragement of church president Brigham Young but the settlers were called back to Utah in 1857.

 The site for the Redlands California Temple was dedicated in December 2001 and construction began soon after.
 Church members helped in the construction by donating rocks for its building.
-Some of these rocks were from the area where the original Mormon colonists of 1851 camped.
+Some of these rocks were from the area where the original Latter-day Saint colonists of 1851 camped.
 Young children also donated their pennies to buy the palm trees that are now planted around the temple.
 The temple sits on 4.6 acre and is 17300 sqft.
-It houses two ordinance rooms and three sealing rooms.
+It has two ordinance rooms and three sealing rooms.

-From August 9 through September 6, 2003 an open house was held for the Redlands temple.
-About 11,000 people volunteered to help with the open house and more than 140,000 people were able to tour the temple and learn more about the purpose of LDS temples.
-The temple was built on a lot that originally was home to an orange grove; during the open house visitors were served orange juice made from the trees that once stood there.
+After construction was completed, a public open house was held from August 9 through September 6, 2003.
+About 11,000 people volunteered to help with the open house and more than 140,000 people toured the temple and learn more about its purpose.
+The temple was built on a lot that was originally home to an orange grove; during the open house some guests were served orange juice made from the orange trees that once stood there.